 Step 1: Click on the PotPlayer logo in the top left corner and select "Preferences" from the dropdown menu.

 Step 2: Look for "Filter Control" in the left-hand menu and select "Video Decoder."

 Step 3: Under HEVC, change the setting from "Built-in FFmpeg Decoder (Recommended)" to "FFmpeg64.dll" or "System default," and that's it.

 To say GoPro cameras are awesome would probably be a waste of effort since if you're reading this article, you already know that.
 However, the way we treat things determines how long they last and continue to serve us without issue.
 GoPro cameras are no different, nor are the video files we shoot with them and edit later.

 As our video collection grows, that's when you start realizing that maybe you should have handled them better.
 It starts taking you several minutes to hours searching for one video or the other simply because you never created a convenient system that can help you quickly find them whenever you need them.

 Because we're the gift that keeps giving, here are a couple of tips on how to handle your GoPro camera and the videos you shoot with it.

-These choppy GoPro videos are most often caused by your computer or device not being able to process the data in the large HD video files quickly.
-So a quick but expensive solution would be just to buy a new computer and avoid the problems altogether.
+These choppy GoPro videos are most often caused by your computer or device not processing the data in the large HD video files quickly.
+A quick but expensive solution would be to buy a new computer and avoid the problems altogether.
 However, not everyone can afford to do that, which is why we found the need to show our readers alternative ways to fix it themselves.
 In this situation, that level of prevention is better than cure only if you"ve got the money to shell out.
 We hope you find our solutions helpful and look forward to the awesome content you"ll be creating.